 Are they spayed or neutered?

 Yes.
-All working cats come spayed or neutered, and vaccinated for rabies.
+All working cats come spayed or neutered, ear-tipped, and vaccinated for rabies.

-Following adoption, you will be responsible for keeping the animal’s rabies vaccination up to date.
-The best way to have working cats vaccinated is with the use of a live humane trap, purchased online or at a local hardware or pet store.
+Following adoption, you will be responsible for keeping the animal’s rabies vaccination up to date and on-going vet care as needed.
+The best way to take your barn cat to the vet for vaccination and medical treatment is with the use of a live humane trap, purchased online or at a local hardware or pet store.

 What do the working cats require?